 How do I apply for an Enhanced DBS check for my faith centre’s staff or volunteers?

-- Ask SFI or an umbrella body for an application form.
+- For any other level of DBS check, ask SFI or an umbrella body for an application form.
 SFI can often subsidise the cost for DBS checks for Faith Centres in England.

 - Give the form to the applicant to fill in.